AstrobioMike/NASA-GeneLab-working/metagenomics/GL-DPPD-7102.md

 # General processing overview with example code

-> Exact processing code for specific datasets is currently provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> > Exact processing code for specific datasets is available in the [GLDS_Processing_Scripts](glds_processing_scripts) sub-directory of this repository, as well as being provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).  .

 ---